ADO Den Haag Stadium

-The Bingoal Stadion is a multi-use stadium in The Hague, Netherlands, designed by Zwarts & Jansma Architects.
+The WerkTalent Stadion is a multi-use stadium in The Hague, Netherlands, designed by Zwarts & Jansma Architects.
 Completed in 2007, the stadium is used mostly for football and field hockey.
 It is the home stadium of ADO Den Haag and ADO Den Haag Vrouwen.
 It has a capacity of 15,000 people, and replaced ADO's former stadium Zuiderpark, which was considerably smaller.
 Due to UEFA's sponsorship regulations, the stadium is named ADO Den Haag Stadium for European matches.

 Despite being in the third largest cities in the Netherlands, the club's attendances have been traditionally smaller than those of their rivals Ajax, Feyenoord, and PSV Eindhoven.
 The stadium was the venue for the 2014 Hockey World Cup.

 For the last five months of 2019, it also served as the home of AZ Alkmaar, whose AFAS Stadion underwent renovations after a roof collapse.

 On 18 February 2022, the roof of the Bingoal Stadion was damaged by Storm Eunice.